 At the same time, New Mexico’s natural beauty, cultural diversity, and vast public lands consistently draw new residents to the state each year, increasing demand for already scarce water resources through increased development.
 These challenges are further exacerbated by the long-standing tension and complexity of water rights, access, and liability over New Mexico’s decreasing water resources.
 These dynamics have fueled disputes over the best ways to manage New Mexico’s waterways and rivers, and resulted in campaigns pushed by water users to divert watersheds, use water instead of preserve it, and/or prioritize short term use over long-term water quality impacts.

 New Mexico also has numerous groundwater superfund sites due to mining, military, and other industrial operations.
 For example, western New Mexico has 259 legacy mine sites that produced uranium, 137 of which have no record of reclamation.
 These sites continue to leach uranium and waste into the watershed, land, and surrounding communities on an ongoing basis, which has led to high levels of cancer, wildlife die-off, and other impacts.

-In the desert, more than most places, we are constantly reminded that without a clean, sustainable supply of water, we couldn’t survive.
-The challenge of meeting the growing demands for water with the same limited supply, and how we meet that challenge, is likely to define the future of our Land of Enchantment.
+In the desert, more than most places, we are constantly reminded that without a clean, sustainable supply of water, we can’t survive.
+The challenge of meeting the growing demands for water with the same – or diminished – supply, and how we meet that challenge, is likely to define the future of our Land of Enchantment.

 Río Grande del Norte National Monument